 The details of the design and the operation parameters for the disruption mitigation system in reactor-scale devices remain an open question.
 A complexity arises as different aspects of the mitigation generate potentially conflicting requirements.
 For example, radiative dissipation of the thermal energy favours large injected quantities, which may result in an unacceptably fast quench time of the plasma current, due to the high plasma resistivity at low temperature.
-In addition, rapid cooling increases the hot-tail runaway seed [4, 5].
+In addition, rapid cooling increases the hot-tail runaway seed [10, 11].

-A method suggested recently to circumvent these issues is to divide the injection into two stages [6].
+A method suggested recently to circumvent these issues is to divide the injection into two stages [12].
 First, injection of a large amount of pure deuterium is used to cool the plasma through dilution, by a factor 10-100, without significantly perturbing the magnetic field configuration or radiating any substantial amount of thermal energy.
 A few milliseconds later a smaller neon injection follows, which radiatively dissipates the thermal energy.
 The division of the cooling into two steps gives the hot electrons (in the tail of the electron distribution) time to equilibrate at an intermediate temperature before the runaway generation is initiated, potentially suppressing the hottail runaway generation.
 In addition, if the plasma perturbation destroying the plasma confinement is initiated at a lower temperature, the slower thermal motion reduces the thermal energy transport.
 Instead, a larger fraction of the thermal energy can be dissipated through radiation, reducing the danger of localised wall hot spots.

-The results presented in reference [6] indicate that it is indeed possible to substantially cool the plasma through dilution by a deuterium shattered pellet injection, without destroying the plasma confinement.
-However the outcome and optimisation of this twostage injection scheme, particularly the runaway generation, have not yet been studied in detail.
+The results presented in reference [12] indicate that it is indeed possible to substantially cool the plasma through dilution by a deuterium SPI, without destroying the plasma confinement.
+However the outcome and optimisation of this two-stage injection scheme, particularly the runaway generation, have not yet been studied in detail.

-Recent simulations of plasma shutdown scenarios, focused on the dynamics during the current quench, indicate that material injection can lead to high runaway currents in ITER [7, 8].
-While a massive increase in the electron density appeared as a promising route to suppress the runaway avalanche [7], the substantial recombination in such scenarios results in a net enhancement of the final runaway current [8].
+Recent simulations of plasma shutdown scenarios, focused on the dynamics during the current quench, indicate that material injection can lead to high runaway currents in ITER [13, 14].
+While a massive increase in the electron density appeared as a promising route to suppress the runaway avalanche [13], the substantial recombination in such scenarios results in a net enhancement of the final runaway current [14].
 These studies used a simplified instantaneous impurity deposition with a flat radial profile and prescribed thermal quench dynamics.

-The hot-tail runaway seed generated during the thermal quench varies over many orders of magnitude, depending on the injected densities and seed losses arising from perturbations of the magnetic field [9, 10].
-Regions of parameter space with sufficiently small hottail seeds have been found previously, which are not expected to result in an excessive final runaway current despite the strong avalanche gain [10].
-However, these studies did not model the consistent build-up of the injected density following SPI and the subsequent current quench dynamics.
+The hot-tail runaway seed generated during the thermal quench varies over many orders of magnitude, depending on the injected densities and seed losses arising from perturbations of the magnetic field [15, 16].
+Regions of parameter space with sufficiently small hot-tail seeds have been found previously, which are not expected to result in an excessive final runaway current despite the strong avalanche gain [16].
+However, these studies did not model the consistent build-up of the injected density following SPI and the subsequent current quench dynamics, rather they focused on the runaway generation during the thermal quench assuming an instantaneous impurity deposition with a flat radial profile.

 In this work we investigate the effect of SPI on runaway generation in a tokamak disruption.
-We use the recently developed numerical tool DREAM (Disruption Runaway Electron Analysis Model) [11], which is capable of self-consistently calculating the time evolution of the background plasma properties, the electron momentum distribution and the runaway current during a mitigated tokamak disruption.
-In particular, we simulate two-stage SPI in an ITERlike setting, and assess how the disruption mitigation performance depends on the amount of injected deuterium and neon.
+We use the recently developed numerical tool DREAM (disruption runaway electron analysis model) [17], which is capable of self-consistently calculating the time evolution of the background plasma properties, the electron momentum distribution and the runaway current during a mitigated tokamak disruption.
+In particular, we simulate two-stage SPI in an ITER-like setting, and assess how the disruption mitigation performance depends on the amount of injected deuterium and neon.
 This assessment is based on a quantification of the radiated power, current quench time and the maximum runaway current, which must remain within defined limits for machine protection.